Peer Support Training

 The Peer support training course is delivered over 10 training days and takes an experiential learning approach, focusing on active listening skills, an understanding of Recovery and Recovery focussed language and approaches, Personal Recovery planning, problem solving, boundaries, ethical issues, challenging situations and working in groups.

-The course has been delivered five times and it has received a lot of strong positive feedback.
-The training will be of interest to anyone wanting to work in Mental Health services and is easily transferable to substance misuse services.
+The course has been delivered around the country and has received a lot of positive feedback.
+The training will be of interest to anyone wanting to work in Mental Health services and is easily transferable to a wide variety of services.
 Some of the feedback we have received:

 "Empowering, validating and an experience that has given my life currency."